Supreetp1608/Aps_portfolio/README.md

 **Improvements over existing methods:**
 - Provides a more nuanced distribution by considering the differing capacities of instances, leading to better overall performance.

+### Round Robin Load Balancing
+**Advantages:**
+- Simple and easy to implement.
+- Ensures equal distribution of traffic across all instances.

+**Improvements over existing methods:**
+- Provides a fair distribution of requests in a circular manner, avoiding the risk of overloading a single instance.

+### Least Connections Load Balancing
+**Advantages:**
+- Dynamically allocates requests to instances with the fewest active connections.
+- Helps in evenly distributing the load and preventing bottlenecks.

+**Improvements over existing methods:**
+- Unlike static allocation methods, it adapts to real-time traffic conditions, reducing the chances of overloading any single instance.

 ### Least Load Load Balancing
 **Advantages:**